 Health Partners are strongly encouraged to support WIC participants in using contract formula products if they are medically appropriate and tolerated by the child.

-If Enfamil Infant, Enfamil Gentlease or Similac Soy Isomil powdered formulas are not available at the store, alternative options and sizes are available through the end of December.
+Through the end of February, if Enfamil Infant, Enfamil Gentlease or Similac Soy Isomil powdered formulas are not available at the store, alternative options and sizes are available.

 If Enfamil Reguline or Enfamil A.R. is not available at the store, your patients can contact their WIC office to discuss formula options.
 These formulas. can be issued in larger container sizes.
 However, your patients may seek your guidance for alternative formulas if Enfamil A.R. or Enfamil Reguline are not available.